 - Small indoor/outdoor end tables.

 Garden planters: Outdoor garden items make good starter projects because they’re often simple to make and there’s less perfection expected for items that are going outdoors.
-The last two projects call for expensive cedar because it is naturally weather-resistant, but a less expensive wood could be substituted and coated with an outdoor paint, especially if the plants are going to be in individual pots.
+The last two projects call for expensive cedar because it is naturally weather-resistant, but a less expensive wood could be substituted and coated with outdoor paint, especially if the plants are going to be in individual pots.

 - These super-simple plant stands create a designer look for a few bucks.